Can You Freeze Soup?

 Key Takeaways

-• Freezing soup is one of the best meal-prep strategies.
+• Freezing soup is one of the best meal-prep strategies, along with freezing cooked chicken for quick additions.

 • Cream-based soups may separate when thawed; whisk vigorously while reheating to recombine.

-• Potatoes become grainy when frozen in soup; add fresh potatoes when reheating, or use waxy varieties.
+• Potatoes in soup become grainy when frozen; add fresh potatoes when reheating, or use waxy varieties.

 Explanation

-Freezing soup is one of the best meal-prep strategies.
+Freezing soup is one of the best meal-prep strategies, along with freezing cooked chicken for quick additions.
 Most soups actually taste better after freezing because flavors have time to meld.
 Broth-based vegetable soups, chili, bean soups, and meat stews are ideal candidates.

-Cool soup completely in the refrigerator before freezing to prevent ice crystals and bacterial growth.
+Cool soup completely in the refrigerator before freezing (see should you put hot food in the fridge) to prevent ice crystals and bacterial growth.
 Portion into freezer-safe containers, leaving 1-2 inches of headspace because liquid expands when frozen.
 Alternatively, freeze in freezer bags laid flat for space-efficient storage.

 Thaw soup in the refrigerator overnight or use the defrost setting on your microwave.
 Reheat on the stovetop or in the microwave until steaming hot throughout.
 You may need to add a splash of broth or water as some liquid is lost during freezing.